-Nearly 6 years for lying to FEMA for disaster benefits
+Man gets nearly 6 years for lying to FEMA for benefits

 MONROE, La.
-(AP) - A 47-year-old New Orleans man has been sentenced to nearly six years in prison for lying to FEMA to get disaster benefits for a house he owned in north Louisiana.
+(AP) - A New Orleans man has been sentenced to nearly six years in prison for lying to the Federal Emergency Management Agency to get disaster benefits for a house he owned in north Louisiana.

-Federal prosecutors said in a news release Friday that Chad Lightfoot also was ordered to pay nearly $23,700 restitution and a $10,000 fine.
+Chad Lightfoot, 47, also was ordered to pay nearly $23,700 restitution and a $10,000 fine, Western District U.S. Attorney David Joseph said in a news release Friday.

-He was convicted in March and sentenced Wednesday in Monroe.
+Lightfoot was convicted in March and sentenced Wednesday in Monroe to six years and 11 months.

-Evidence showed that after the government declared a flood disaster in Monroe in 2016, he applied to the Federal Emergency Management Agency for damage to a derelict vacant house that he owned there, claiming it was his home.
+Evidence showed that after the government declared that flooding in Monroe was a disaster, he applied to FEMA for damage to a derelict vacant house he owned there, claiming falsely that it was his home.

-U.S. Attorney David Joseph says Lightfoot showed inspectors a Louisiana ID card with the Monroe address and submitted a phony cable bill as proof that he lived there.
+Joseph said Lightfoot showed inspectors a Louisiana ID card with the Monroe address and submitted a phony cable bill as proof that he lived there.
+The supposed bill was from Cox Communications, but a company representative testified that Cox doesn’t operate in Monroe.

 Copyright © 2019 The Washington Times, LLC.